github-education-resources/GitHubGraduation-2021/_data/inoridv/inoridv.md

 ---
 name: Davi Vinicius Cunha
 institution: UNICAMP 🚩
-quote: Solving a problem is just an excuse to find another one.
+quote: Beating a challenge is just an excuse to find another one.
 github_user: inoridv
 ---